jdjakub/papers/prog-2022/prog22-manuscript.md

 Richard Gabriel first described this dilemma in his influential 1991 essay *Worse is Better* \cite{WIB} analyzing the defeat of Lisp by UNIX and C. Because UNIX and C were so easy to port to new hardware, they were “the ultimate computer viruses” despite providing only “about 50%--80% of what you want from an operating system and programming language”.
 Their conceptual openness meant that they adapted easily to the evolving conditions of the external world.
 The tradeoff was decreased conceptual integrity, such as the undefined behaviours of C, the junkyard of working directories, and the proliferation of special purpose programming languages to provide a complete development environment.

-Another case is that of C\++, which added to C the Object-Oriented concepts pioneered by Smalltalk while remaining 100% compatible with C, down to the level of ABI and performance.
+Another case is that of C\++, which added to C the Object-Oriented concepts developed by Smalltalk while remaining 100% compatible with C, down to the level of ABI and performance.
 This strategy was enormously successful for adoption, but came with the tradeoff of enormous complexity compared to languages designed from scratch for OO, like Smalltalk, Ruby, and Java.

 \tp{Smalltalk objects are "all levels of granularity"; UNIX files are large-scale; Haskell data structures small-scale; very big virtual machines; there is also the web / distributed file system?}